Hawaii Five-O (1968 TV series): Overview

 The CBS television network produced Hawaii Five-O, which aired from September 20, 1968, to April 5, 1980.
 The program continues to be broadcast in syndication worldwide.
-Created by Leonard Freeman, Hawaii Five-O was shot on location in Honolulu, Hawaii, and throughout the island of Oahu and other Hawaiian islands with occasional filming in locales such as Los Angeles, Singapore, and Hong Kong.
+Created by Leonard Freeman, Hawaii Five-O was shot on location in Honolulu, Hawaiʻi, and throughout the island of Oʻahu and elsewhere in the Hawaiian Islands with occasional filming in locales such as Los Angeles, Singapore, and Hong Kong.

-The show centers on a fictional state police force led by former US naval officer Steve McGarrett (played by Jack Lord), a detective captain, who is appointed by the Governor, Paul Jameson.
-In the show, McGarrett oversees state police officers – the young Danny "Danno" Williams, veteran Chin Ho Kelly, and streetwise Kono Kalakaua for seasons one through four.
+The show centers on a fictional state police force led by former U.S. naval officer Steve McGarrett (played by Jack Lord), a detective captain, who is appointed by the Governor, Paul Jameson.
+In the show, McGarrett oversees state police officers – the young Danny "Danno" Williams, veteran Chin Ho Kelly (Kam Fong Chun), and streetwise Kono Kalakaua for seasons one through four.
 Honolulu Police Department Officer Duke Lukela joined the team as a regular, as did Ben Kokua, who replaced Kono beginning with season five.
 Occasionally, McGarrett's Five-O team is assisted by other officers as needed: Det.
 Frank Kamana (Douglas Mossman), P.O.
 Sandi Wells (Amanda McBroom), medical examiner Doc Bergman (Al Eben), forensic specialist Che Fong (Harry Endo), and a secretary.
-The first secretary was May, then Jenny, and later Malia, Lani and Luana.
+The first secretary was May, then Jenny, and later Malia, Lani, and Luana.

-The title of the show refers to Hawaii's status as the 50th US state; at the time of its premiere, Hawaii had officially been a U.S. state for only nine years.
-The Five-O team consists of three to five members (small for a real state police unit), and is portrayed as occupying a suite of offices in the Iolani Palace.
+The title of the show refers to Hawaiʻi's status as the fiftieth U.S. state.
+At the time of the show's premier, Hawaiʻi had officially been a U.S. state for only nine years.
+The Five-O team consists of three to five members (small for a real state police unit), and is portrayed as occupying a suite of offices in ʻIolani Palace.
 Five-O lacks its own radio network, necessitating frequent requests by McGarrett to the Honolulu Police Department dispatchers.

 For 12 seasons, McGarrett and his team pursued international secret agents, criminals, and organized crime syndicates plaguing the Hawaiian Islands.
-With the aid of District Attorney and later Hawaii's Attorney General John Manicote, McGarrett is successful in sending most of his enemies to prison.
+With the aid of District Attorney and later Hawaiʻi's Attorney General John Manicote, McGarrett is successful in sending most of his enemies to prison.
 One such crime syndicate was led by crime family patriarch Honore Vashon, a character introduced in the fifth season.
 Other criminals and organized crime bosses on the islands were played by actors such as Ricardo Montalbán, Gavin MacLeod, and Ross Martin as Tony Alika.